aodn/data-services/PARAMETERS_MAPPING/README.parameters-mapping.md

 1. New parameters
     * needs to follow the IMOS vocabulary [BENE PLEASE UPDATE]

-1. map the parameters for your dataset collection
+1. Map the parameters for your dataset collection
     * update ```parameters_mapping.csv```.
 This is the file where all the information from the other files is brought together, and where a variable name as written in the column name of the csv is matched to a unique id for each parameters find in ```parameters.csv```, units find in ```unit_view.csv```, ...

 1. Create view in Parameters mapping harvester: update the liquibase to update/include new views in the [harvester](https://github.com/aodn/harvesters/tree/master/workspace/PARAMETERS_MAPPING)